mbbroberg/mbbroberg.github.io/content/articles/2025-11-22-how-i-used-ai-to-audit-my-job-search.md

 There was a set of "hard truths" that really hit home for me:

-> - Hard truth #1 – You are running 4–5 different job searches at once
+- Hard truth #1 – You are running 4–5 different job searches at once
-> - Hard truth #2 – Your resume and LinkedIn sound like a sales deck, not a trustworthy signal
+- Hard truth #2 – Your resume and LinkedIn sound like a sales deck, not a trustworthy signal

-Which it followed with *"Bluntly: You look like you’re trying to impress me with volume and polish instead of making it easy to believe you."*
+Which it followed with:

+> *"Bluntly: You look like you’re trying to impress me with volume and polish instead of making it easy to believe you."*

 Reading that turned my stomach, but also hit a note.
 I knew I'd gotten obsessed with optimization, but I hadn't put my finger yet on what it was costing me.
 This assessment crushed those points.